 We actually treated the scenario as if David died.
 Sounds morbid, we know –and we love our leader dearly — but it prompted some very deep understanding and planning for how the company would continue without our founding CEO.”

-This trial highlighted what might happen if crucial responsibilities and decisions rely solely on management or a handful of executives.
-When all hands are needed on deck, can everyone on your team contribute in a productive manner or will they feel lost with no sense of direction?
-If you’re a CEO, maybe its time to take a quick ten-day sabbatical.
+This trial highlighted what might happen if crucial responsibilities and decisions rely solely on leadership and management or a handful of executives.
+When all hands are needed on deck, can everyone on your team contribute in a productive manner and embrace their leadership abilities, or will they feel lost with no sense of direction?
+If you’re a CEO, maybe it’s time to take a quick ten-day sabbatical.
 See what happens.

 Hear us out.
 We’re not saying surrender your jobs to the robot lords.
 What we are saying is that if your job can be taken over by a robot, an automated system, a seamless process, software or a fresh new hire, then that’s really okay.
 It means you’ve worked smart, maxed out your capacity in your current role and can continue to move towards your zone of genius and your place of highest leverage.

 If you’re a founder working in technology, does it really make sense to spend all your time coding alongside your engineering team?
 Of course it keeps you close to the action, but if you’re growing more essential in the trenches instead of redundant, you’re not helping yourself or empowering your team.
-Work yourself out of the development of product and up to the development of your business.
+Tap into your leadership strengths to work yourself out of the development of product and up to the development of your business.

-Trust is also essential when delegating.
+Trust is also an essential leadership quality when delegating.
 Delegating means not trying to do everything yourself and actually depending on the judgment and skills of others — which can sometimes be terrifying, especially when trust has not been established.
-When you spread core responsibilities to your team, you allow people the chance to think critically and find solutions instead of giving them menial tasks that undermine their personal and professional growth.
+When you spread core responsibilities to your team with supportive leadership, you allow people the chance to think critically and find solutions instead of giving them menial tasks that undermine their personal and professional growth.

 You have a more motivated and high-level thinking team.
 Now that metaphoric beer truck doesn’t seem as scary, does it?